zeroasterisk/react-uniforms-widgets/DEVELOP.md

  - You may publish storybook to your fork's github URL to show other's what you're Working on.
  - Are you doing logic?
 If so, make unit tests.
 [MDN Docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing)
-4. When ready, submit a pull request.[PR from fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
+4. When ready, submit a pull request.
+[PR from fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
 5. Review other's pull requests.